 - Tell the staff if you have NOT had lab work or are on any medication.

 - Between 4 and 5:30 pm the day before, we will call you with the full preparation instructions.
 If you are not called by 5:30 pm, please call us at 310-423-2468.

-Needed by noon the day before an exam: Written orders, H&Ps (within last 30 days), pre-op labs (within 2 weeks; CBC, BMP [basic metabolic panel] & PT/PTT).
+Needed by noon the day before an exam: Written orders, H&Ps (within last 30 days), pre-op labs (within two weeks; CBC, BMP [basic metabolic panel] and PT/PTT).

 For more information or to schedule an appointment, please call 310-423-8000.